saurabhghewari/sampleApp-ec2/README.md

    This step is required to register New Relic as an authenticated source where apt-get will look for new packages.
 To get the New Relic public apt-key from global key servers, run the following command as root:

     wget -O- https://download.newrelic.com/548C16BF.gpg | sudo apt-key add -

+### Update the local package list.

+   Execute the following command as root:

+    sudo apt-get update

+### Install the PHP agent.

+   Execute the following command to install directly from the New Relic repositories:

+    sudo apt-get install newrelic-php5
+	sudo newrelic-install install

+### Configure your application name and New Relic license key.

+   The installation process prompts you for your application name and license key.
+Your license key appears in the account information section of Account settings -> Rigth-Side Menu -> License Key.

+### Restart your web server or FastCGI Process Manager (FPM).

+   Wait a few minutes for your application to send data to New Relic.
+Then, check your app's performance in the New Relic UI.

+    sudo service apache2 restart